The 5 Big Compound Lifts for Building Muscle

 - High-bar squats: switching to a high-bar squat solves some of the problems of the low-bar squat.
 It allows for a larger range of motion and puts the shoulders in a better position.

-Then we talked with Greg Nuckols, founder of Stronger by Science, about this idea of finding the best lifts for gaining overall muscle mass and strength.
+Then we talked with Greg Nuckols, founder of Stronger by Science, about finding the best lifts for gaining overall muscle mass and strength.
 He’s a world-class powerlifter, an authority on strength training, a physics whizz, and a force of good in the strength training world.

 Marco and I are pretty damn good at helping people bulk up, but Marco cut his teeth helping athletes get bigger, not powerlifters.
 If we’re stealing powerlifters’ ideas, may as well steal those ideas from the very best and brightest powerlifters.